 Nam-Ek and Aethyr

-Nam-Ek and Aethyr (Leonard Roberts and Alana de la Garza)
+Played by: Leonard Roberts and Alana de la Garza

 Two of Zod's henchmen (or "disciples"), Nam-Ek and Aethyr come to Earth during the second meteor shower that strikes Smallville at the end of Season 4, having escaped Krypton before its destruction inside of a black spaceship (which also contained Brainiac).
 After they raise some hell in Smallville searching for Clark, Clark finds them and manages to send them to the Phantom Zone.
 They return in the Season 6 premiere.
 Nam-Ek is killed by Raya; Aethyr's fate remains unknown.

 A paramedic who befriends Chloe in Season 8, Davis suffers from constant blackouts and memory lapses, and has his own connections to Krypton and Zod.
 Faora eventually reveals that he is Doomsday, the genetically-engineered son of herself and Zod

 —news Davis does not take well.
 At first determined to end his own life

 , the knowledge that this is more or less impossible, combined with his growing crush on Chloe and his obsession with protecting his secrets, slowly drive Davis mad, turning him into a dark mirror of Clark Kent.Discovering that he can keep Doomsday under control by committing murders as Davis, the paramedic becomes a Serial Killer in both his identities; while this prevents Doomsday from hurting others, it causes Davis to become increasingly evil, transforming him into the season's Big Bad.
 The two are separated by Black Kryptonite in the finale; in the aftermath, Doomsday is imprisoned underground, while the de-powered Davis FaceHeelTurns, kills Henry James Olsen, and is in turn killed by Henry